Epernathie History, Family Crest & Coats of Arms

-Scotland.
+Epernathie was first used as a surname by descendants of the Pictish people of ancient Scotland.
 The ancestors of the Epernathie family lived at the place named Abernethy in southeastern Perthshire.
 The place name is of Pictish origin, meaning "mouth of the river Nethy."
-CITATION[CLOSE]

 Early Origins of the Epernathie family

 The surname Epernathie was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland at Abernethy, a parish that " derives its name from Aber, signifying in Gaelic, in conjunction with Nethy, the 'termination of Nethy' which is descriptive of the situation of the church, near the entrance of that river into the Spey."
 The Abernethy family appear in ancient records as lay abbots of the Culdee Monastery of Abernethy in Strathearn in the 12th century.

 This web page shows only a small excerpt of our Epernathie research.
 Another 212 words (15 lines of text) covering the years 1162, 1189, 1196, 1296, 1399, 1465, 1560, 1680, 1740 and 1680 are included under the topic Early Epernathie History in all our PDF Extended History products and printed products wherever possible.

 Epernathie Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Epernathie has appeared Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.